Donaldsonville, Louisiana: Post-Civil War

 After the war, Donaldsonville became the third-largest black community in the state, as more freedmen moved there to join those who had settled near Union forces for safety during the war.
 In 1868 the city elected the first African-American mayor in the United States, Pierre Caliste Landry, a former slave who been educated in schools on a plantation owned by the Bringier family.
 After the war, he had advanced to become an attorney and state politician, serving in both houses of the legislature.
 He also became a Methodist Episcopal minister.

 Donaldsonville is the home of one of the oldest synagogue buildings still standing in the United States.
 The wooden structure was built in 1872 by Congregation Bikur Cholim, which disbanded in the 1940s.
 It is now used as an Ace Hardware store.
 The Jewish Cemetery dates to 1800s and is located on the corner of St. Patrick Street and Marchand Drive.

-Mechanization of agriculture and other changes resulted in a major loss of population in Ascension Parish from 1900 to 1930, particularly from 1920–1930.
+Mechanization of agriculture and other changes resulted in a major loss of population in Ascension Parish from 1900 to 1930, particularly from 1920 to 1930.
 This was the period of the Great Migration, when tens of thousands of African Americans left the rural South to go for opportunities in northern and midwestern cities.
 Such changes also drew off business from the parish seat.
 Ascension Parish lost more than 16% of its population in that decade.
 In the Great Depression, the area struggled economically.

 Historian Sidney A. Marchand, who was also an attorney, was elected as mayor of the city and state legislator during that period.
 He served as a state Senator and contemporary of Governor Huey Long.
 During the mayoral administrations of Sidney A. Marchand and his son Sidney Marchand, Jr., they directed the construction of significant infrastructure in Donaldsonville (including about 12 miles of paving, and the still-extant sewerage system).
 Today the Donaldsonville Historic District has what is described as the "finest collection of buildings from the pre-Civil War to 1933 period" of rivertowns above New Orleans.
 It is listed on the National Register of Historic Places.

 In the 21st century, Donaldsonville is a small city with numerous historic sites.
 Since 2008, the River Road African American Museum, located in the city, has been included on the Louisiana African American Heritage Trail.
 It also has parks, Civil War grounds, and shopping centers.

 The official newspaper of the city is the Donaldsonville Chief, which has been published since 1871.